mrdaniellewis/node-promise-utilities/README.md

 			// value = [1,4,9,16,25];
 		} );

-// See below for concurrancy options
+// See below for concurrency options
 ```

 ### Instance methods